ZivanNosal/Java-Basics-Course/README.md

-# Java-Basics-Course
+# Java for beginners

- internal Tieto training
+ Internal Tieto training led by Alena Čepková.